-- b) Where an EIS has identified a flood or erosion hazard corridor that is not included as part of the NHS on Schedule "E-12", the corridor may be designated as a Buffer, Linkage Area, or Recommended Restoration Area, as determined by the Township in consultation with the Region and the NPCA and based on the recommendations made in the EIS. - c) Although karst features have not been included as components of the NHS, they may be added using an appropriate designation if an EIS has determined that the karst feature forms part of a key natural heritage feature or water resource feature, or that the karst feature is supportive of the ecological or hydrological functions of a key natural heritage feature or water resource feature. - d) No development or site alteration shall be permitted within 50 metres of: - i. a high-constraint karst feature; or - ii. the medium-constraint karst feature shown on Schedule "E-11" to this Plan. - e) No development or site alteration shall be permitted within 50 metres of a medium-constraint karst feature not identified in No. 17.d)ii above, unless a Karst Hazard Assessment has been completed and has demonstrated that: - i. the proposed development or site alteration will have no adverse impact on the hazard with respect to the control of flooding, erosion, or other hazard-related conditions; - all applicable Provincial standards related to floodproofing, protection works, and access can be met and will be implemented; - people and vehicles have a way to safely enter and exit the area during times of flooding, erosion, and other emergencies; - the proposed development or site alteration will not aggravate an existing hazard or create a new hazard; and - v. there will be no negative impacts on the ecological or hydrological functions of the feature. - f) Any development or site alteration proposed within 50 metres of a karst feature shall be subject to the approval of the NPCA, in accordance with NPCA regulations and policies.
+- i. the requirement to complete a Karst Hazard Assessment which shall recommend the constraint level and classification of each karst feature identified on the landscape and recommend minimum setbacks for development and other appropriate mitigation strategies; and, - approval of the NPCA, in accordance with NPCA regulations and policies. - d) No development or site alteration shall be permitted within 50 metres of a high-constraint karst feature; or: - i. the medium constraint karst feature shown on Schedule "E-11" to this Plan. - e) No development or site alteration shall be permitted within 50 metres of a high-constraint or medium-constraint karst feature not identified in Policy No. 6.11.7.3.17.d)ii above, unless a-an approved Karst Hazard Assessment has been completed and has recommended an appropriate alternative setback and has demonstrated that: - the proposed development or site alteration will have no adverse impact on the hazard with respect to the control of flooding, erosion, or other hazard-related conditions; - all applicable Provincial standards related to floodproofing, protection works, and access can be met and will be implemented; - people and vehicles have a way to safely enter and exit the area during times of flooding, erosion, and other emergencies; - iv. the proposed development or site alteration will not aggravate an existing hazard or create a new hazard; and - there will be no negative impacts on the ecological or hydrological functions of the feature. - f) Any development or site alteration proposed within 50 metres of a karst feature shall be subject to the - approval of the NPCA, in accordance with NPCA regulations and policies. - Where development or site alteration is proposed within 50 metres of a low-constraint karst feature, the proponent may be